loveholidays/lucene-solr/solr/contrib/ltr/README.md

                 "weight":0.1,
                 "type":"additive"
             }
-The original score feature value, weighted, will be added to the score produced by LambdaMART.
+The original score feature value, weighted by a factor of 0.1, will be added to the score produced by the LambdaMART trees.

 "boost":{
                 "feature":"originalScoreFeature",
                 "weight":0.1,
                 "type":"multiplicative"
             }
-The original score feature value, weighted, will be multiplied to the score produced by LambdaMART.
+The original score feature value, weighted by a factor of 0.1, will be multiplied to the score produced by the LambdaMART trees.

-N.B. take extra care when using this approach, this will introduce a manual boosting to the score calculation.
+N.B.
+Take extra care when using this approach.
+This introduces a manual boosting to the score calculation, which adds flexibility when you don't have much data for training.
+However, you will loose some of the benefits of a machine learned model, which was optimized to rerank your results.
-It adds a nice flexibility when you don't have a feature value available for training, but should not be abused to affect too much the LTR re-ranking
-( basically loosing the benefits of a learned model in the first place)
+As you get more data and your model becomes better, you should shift off the manual boosting.

 # Deploy Models and Features